Way back in history:

 "sometime in the fifties", and the scene is Birmingham's Perry Bar

 track.
-From left to right the racers and fans, are
+From left to right the racers and fans are

 "Mad" Mason with his famous smirk, an unnamed man, then Charlotte's white-overalled grandfather

-to time-travel forward 10+ years, that same Brian White (76) is
+from the background, and Len Curtis.
+Next, traveling forward 10+ years, that same Brian White (76) is

 racing a hot rod at Hednesford, a track that he and his father

-February 2010: A unique slice of history: thanks to Conrad Roe,
+Martin Morris (# 00).
+Hednesford --- one man's dream and mission February 2010 / October 2011: A unique slice of Hednesford history: thanks to Conrad Roe,

-whose father Claude Roe (with partner Les Marshall) was the first
+whose father Claude Roe

-pioneer to develop the old Hednesford reservoir into a stock car track.
+track) was the pioneer who developed the old Hednesford reservoir into

+over.
 Conrad

 remembers visiting the disused site with his father, and later putting